- October 15, 2020

 R&D at ADVACAM: People-powered success

+As one of the original Medipix team members, Jan Jakůbek has more than 25 years of experience working at the cutting edge of particle-counting imaging technology.
 Building on this background, today ADVACAM’s detectors belong to the most advanced imaging technology in the world.
-They are used in a broad range of industries for diverse applications, including NASA to measure radiation fields on the International Space Station, for mineral analysis in mining, non-destructive testing in aviation, medical imaging, and even for fine art analysis.
+They are used in a broad range of industries for diverse applications, including by NASA to measure radiation fields on the International Space Station, for mineral analysis in mining, non-destructive testing in aviation, medical imaging, and even for fine art analysis.

 Imaging the unseen